We want to tell the stories of our incredible alumni. Please consider sending us your own bio and photos to share at email@example.com.

 LTC Robin Montgomery ('97): Robin branched in the Quartermaster Corps in '97.
 His assignments and career highlights include: NATO, US Special Forces Command, 1st Cavalry Division, and 2nd Infantry Division and 7th Infantry Division, along with numerous deployments from 2004-13.
 Robin served as the Aide-de-Camp to the 17th Chairman of the Joint Chiefs of Staff, Admiral Michael G. Mullen from 2009-11.
 He is currently the rear Regimental Commander and 15th Commander of the Regimental Support Squadron, 3rd Cavalry Regiment.
 The son of a retired Sergeants Major, Rob grew up as an Army brat.

-Lisa (Camacho) Pirak ('99): Lisa commissioned active duty into the Adjutant General Corps and served eight years in the Army with her husband Victor Pirak (UW Army ROTC class of '98).
+Lisa (Camacho) Pirak ('99): Lisa commissioned active duty into the Adjutant General Corps and served eight years in the Army.
 Key assignments include: the 101st Airborne Div (AASLT) and command in the 509th PSB, 2ID, Camp Stanley, Korea.
 Her last assignment was the Assistant Professor of Military Science at UW for MS 100 cadets from 2004-2007.
 After separating from the Army, she became a Department of the Army civilian and stayed in the UW Army ROTC program as the Human Resources Administrator (HRA) and is now the Recruiting Operations Officer (ROO).
 She is a co-founder of KHB Legacy Foundation.

 Brett Fuller ('07): Brett commissioned in '07 as an Engineer Officer.
 He served in Bamberg, Germany and commanded in the 3rd Brigade Combat Team (Rakkasans), 101st Airborne Division (Air Assault).
 His deployments include Iraq, Afghanistan, and Kuwait.
 He is still on active duty and currently works for the Kansas City District of the US Army Corps of Engineers (USACE).
 Brett is a co-founder of the KHB Legacy Foundation.